Linaro/lava/doc/distributed-deployment.rst

  Is the server running on host "<MASTER>" and accepting TCP/IP connections on port 5432?

-This is a postgres configuration change.
-See :ref:`remote_database`.
+This is an error in the postgres configuration changes.
+See :ref:`remote_database` and the example :ref:`example_postgres`.

 Make sure that your database connectivity is configured correctly in::